Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Introduction

-Image Quality Assessment (IQA) is an important and challenging topic of low-level vision research.
+Image Quality Assessment (IQA) is an important topic in low-level vision research~\cite{MUSIQ,NIQE,bapps,gu2020image}, and it is widely applied in image generation and processing~\cite{ldm,chen2024deep,chen2023prompt,chen2023comparative}.
 IQA aims to measure and compare the quality of images, expecting the final results to be aligned with human judgments.
 Existing IQA methods~\cite{ssim,bapps,pieapp,gu2020image} mainly output the quality or similarity scores, which have apparent shortcomings.
-First, image quality is affected by different factors that cannot be effectively expressed by a simple score, \eg, noise, color distortion, and artifacts in \cref{fig:teaser}a and \ref{fig:teaser}b.
-Second, the reasoning process by human evaluators cannot be well modeled by current IQA methods.
-For example, in \cref{fig:teaser}b, humans first identify the image distortions (\textit{i.e.}, noise in Image A, color distortion and artifacts in Image B), then weigh the impacts of these distortions on overall visual quality (color distortion and artifacts in Image B are worse than noise in Image A), and finally conclude that Image A is better than Image B. On the contrary, existing IQA methods simply compare the quality scores of these two images.
+First, image quality is affected by different factors that cannot be effectively expressed by a simple score, \eg, noise, color distortion, and artifacts in \cref{fig:teaser}.
+Second, the reasoning process by humans cannot be well modeled by current IQA methods.
+For example, in \cref{fig:teaser}b, humans may first identify the distortions (\textit{i.e.}, noise in Image A, color distortion and artifacts in Image B), then weigh the impacts of these distortions on overall visual quality (color distortion and artifacts in Image B are worse than noise in Image A), and finally conclude that Image A is better than Image B. On the contrary, existing IQA methods simply compare the quality scores of these two images.